 - 1. Storage.
 The pharmacy shall provide an adequate prescription inventory in order to compound and dispense prescription orders.
-All areas where drugs are stored shall be maintained under environmental conditions which will ensure the integrity of the drug, as specified by the United States Pharmacopeia (USP) and/or manufacturer's or distributor's product information or labeling. - 2.
+Drugs that require special storage shall be properly stored. - 2.
 Missing or Damaged Inventory.
 When significant drug inventory is missing or damaged for any reason, the pharmacy owner or pharmacist-in-charge shall file with the board a signed statement of the circumstances of such occurrence and evidence that the appropriate law enforcement authorities were notified as required by law. - F. Pharmacy Security.
 The prescription department or the premises housing the prescription department shall be adequately secured by the installation of partitions and secured entrances, which shall be locked by a pharmacist and made inaccessible when the prescription department is closed.
 The prescription department or any premises housing a prescription department shall be adequately secured by an alarm system. - G. Emergency Access.
 An additional key to the prescription department may be maintained in a secure location outside the prescription department for use during an emergency.
 A log shall be maintained with the key, indicating the name of each non-pharmacist using this key, the date and time of entry, and the nature of the emergency. - H. References.
 The current edition of the Louisiana Board of Pharmacy Laws and Regulations shall be maintained and readily available within the prescription department of a pharmacy.
-The pharmacy shall maintain access to current and appropriate reference materials pertinent to the pharmacy practice, including but not limited to, veterinary pharmacy. - I. Pharmacies hosting medication administration activities, as well as pharmacists administering medications in a location other than a pharmacy, shall comply with the following minimum standards. - 1.
-There shall be sufficient staffing available for the pharmacist to administer the medication, supervise any other pharmacy personnel administering medications, and monitor the patient afterward without distraction from other responsibilities. - facilitate emergency management anaphylactic reactions, there shall be adequate supplies of medication and equipment, as well as pre-determined procedures for the arrangement of emergency medical services.
+The pharmacy shall maintain access to current and appropriate reference materials pertinent to the pharmacy practice, including but not limited to, veterinary pharmacy. - I. Pharmacies hosting medication administration activities, as well as pharmacists administering medications in a location other than a pharmacy, shall comply with the following minimum standards.

-J. Healthcare Workplace Violence Prevention.
+- 1. There shall be sufficient staffing available for the pharmacist to administer the medication, supervise any other pharmacy personnel administering medications, and monitor the patient afterward without distraction from other responsibilities. - 2.
+To facilitate emergency management of anaphylactic reactions, there shall be adequate supplies of medication and equipment, as well as pre-determined procedures for the arrangement of emergency medical services. - J. Healthcare Workplace Violence Prevention.
 The pharmacy shall comply with the provisions of R.S.
 40:2199.11 through 40:2199.19 including but not limited to signage, prevention plans, and reporting.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Pharmacy, LR 23:1310 (October 1997), amended LR 29:2087 (October 2003), effective January 1, 2004, LR 39:315 (February 2013), amended by Department of Health, Board of Pharmacy, LR 46:579 (April 2020), LR 47:1642 (November 2021), LR 48:497 (March 2022), LR 49:1556 (September 2023), amended LR 50:1156 (August 2024).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Pharmacy, LR 23:1310 (October 1997), amended LR 29:2087 (October 2003), effective January 1, 2004, LR 39:315 (February 2013), amended by Department of Health, Board of Pharmacy, LR 46:579 (April 2020), LR 47:1642 (November 2021), LR 48:497 (March 2022), LR 49:1556 (September 2023).